 Proof of language proficiency

 Students who intend to complete a degree program in a language other than their native language must present the necessary proof of English or German proficiency before studies begin.
-You can find information on the language in which the study program is conducted in the program regulations (Appendix A1):
+You can find information on the language in which the study program is conducted on the UZH-Degrees-Website in the respective program description.

 It is especially important to provide proof of proficiency in German for the Master's degree program in Business Administration.
 Information about language requirements and certificates recognized by UZH can be found here:

 Students pursuing a major program at the Faculty of Business, Economics and Informatics can select freely from the internal minor programs offered by the Faculty and published in the course catalogue.
 There is no further specialized academic review for admission to the minor program.
 You are responsible for filling any gaps in your education or skills.
 The knowledge you are expected to have can be found in the course catalogue.